Cosmological implications of a viable non-analytical f(R) model: Basic statements

-The cosmological study of the resulting modified Friedmann-Lema\^itre-Robertson-Walker (FLRW) dynamics is also addressed as the central theme of this paper.
-The fundamental equation for the scale factor is derived for a perfect fluid matter source and the main phases of the Universe evolution, \emph{i.e.}, the radiation- and matter-dominated era, are separately discussed.
-By assuming a generic power-law (in time, $t$) behavior of the scale factor, we show how the two phases are asymptotically properly reproduced.
-In particular, in the asymptotic limit toward the singularity (taken in $t=0$), the radiation-dominated scale factor expansion $\sim t^{1/2}$ is recovered for all values of the FLRW spatial curvature and a phase of power-law inflation ($\sim t^{n/2}$) can be generated for vanishing curvature.
-On the other hand, in the limit of large $t$, the matter-dominated law for the scale factor $\sim t^{2/3}$ is reproduced neglecting the spatial curvature.

-The main result of the cosmological analysis is the existence of an upper bound of $\sim 70\pc$ (weakly dependent on the value of $n$ for $2<n<3$) for the characteristic length scale of the model which guarantees the correct matter-dominated Universe evolution.
-Combining this cosmological bound with the Solar-System constraints, we define the allowed values of the parameter $q$ in our $f(R)$ scheme, thus providing a restricted region of the parameter space in which the model can be implemented both in the weak-field limit and in the cosmological framework.
+The cosmological implementation of the resulting modified Friedmann dynamics is also addressed as the central theme of this paper.
+The fundamental equation for the scale factor are investigated for a perfect fluid matter source and the main phases of the Universe evolution, \emph{i.e.} the radiation- and matter-dominated era, are properly reproduced.
+The main result of the cosmological analysis is to show the existence of an upper bound of $\sim 70\pc$ (weakly dependent on $n$) for the characteristic length scale, which guarantees the correct matter-dominated Universe evolution.
+Combining this cosmological bound with the Solar-System constraints, we define the allowed values for $q$, thus providing a restricted region of the parameter space in which the model can be implemented both in the weak-field limit, and in the cosmological framework.

-After the analysis of the power-law Universe evolution, a study of the existence of the standard (exponential) inflationary behavior in our generalized framework is also provided.
-In particular, we show how an exponential early evolution of the Universe is still present in the modified scheme; however, the existence of a minimum length scale for the model, as imposed by the Solar-System tests, implies that the expansion rate $\s$ is much smaller than the standard one, \emph{i.e.}, $\sbar\sim M^2/m_\mathrm{pl}$, by several orders of magnitude.
-We then discuss the observational implications of this modified dynamics, underlying how the production of tensor perturbations is much less efficient than usual.
-This allows to have the inflationary scale $M$ arbitrarily close to the Planck one without spoiling the current limits on the tensor-to-scalar ratio $r$.
-More generally, we express $r$ as a function of the parameters of the model and of $M$ and we find that a tiny value of the tensor-to-scalar ratio is expected in the extended framework.
-In particular, it is very difficult to obtain a value of $r\gtrsims10^{-80}$ unless the exponent $n$ is fine tuned to be very close to 2.
-Such a small value of $r$ will be impossible to detect even for future space-based missions focused on cosmic microwave background (CMB) polarization, like CMBPol.
+A study of the existence of the standard (exponential) inflationary behavior, in our generalized framework, is also provided.
+We show how an exponential early evolution of the Universe is still present; however, the existence of a minimum length scale implies that the expansion rate is much smaller than the standard one by several orders of magnitude.
+We then outline how the production of tensor perturbations is much less efficient than usual.
+This allows to have the inflationary scale arbitrarily close to the Planck one without spoiling the current limits on the tensor-to-scalar ratio, which is expressed as a function of the model parameters and acquires very tiny values.